utf/bapt/README.md

-# bap
+# README

-Band alignment plotting tool
+## Introduction

+Bap is a tool for generating beautiful band alignment plot.